 The Business Benchmark on Farm Animal Welfare (BBFAW) has been designed to help drive higher farm animal welfare standards across the world's leading food businesses.
 A key tool for the delivery of these objectives is BBFAW's annual benchmark of global food companies' policies and practices on farm animal welfare.
-To date, BBFAW has published four benchmarks (for 2012, 2013, 2014 and 2015) with the 2016 Benchmark scheduled for publication in early 2017.
+To date, BBFAW has published five benchmarks (for 2012, 2013, 2014, 2015 and 2016) with the 2017 Benchmark scheduled for publication in early 2018.

-In preparation for the 2016 Benchmark, to be conducted in August and September 2016, BBFAW is inviting comments on the following issues:
+In preparation for the 2017 Benchmark, to be conducted in August and September 2017, BBFAW is inviting comments on the following issues:

-- The scope of companies covered by the Benchmark. - The questions in the performance reporting section of the evaluation criteria. - The weighting of the performance reporting questions. - The introduction of new performance impact questions (the scoring of which will be deferred until 2017). - The usefulness of the Benchmark and associated report.
+- The scope of companies covered by the Benchmark. - The weighting of the performance reporting and performance impact questions. - The usefulness of the Benchmark and associated report.